unagpal/llama_pruning_quantization/README.md

 ### D. Evaluation

-To evaluate the throughput, latency, memory usage, and accuracy of the quantized and pruned models, run the following.
+To evaluate the throughput, latency, memory usage, and accuracy of the quantized and pruned models, run the following shell commands.
 Note that the commands in part C are a prerequisite.
 ```bash
 python3 -c "from eval_llama_pruning_perf_mem import run_all_exp; run_all_exp()"
 python3 -c "from eval_llama_quantization_perf_mem import run_all_experiments; run_all_experiments()"